oroinc/documentation/user/storefront/quotes/guests.rst

 Non-authenticated users can request a quote for the items they are interested in without registering in the storefront, and then receive a quote from the sales representative in the form of a direct link to the provided email address.

+.. hint:: This capability is controlled :ref:`in the back-office settings <sys--conf--commerce--guest--enable--guest_quotes>`.

 To request a quote in the storefront:

 1. Add the required items to the shopping list.